inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 - Large Amounts of Data: Spark is suitable for processing large volumes of data efficiently due to its distributed computing capabilities.
 - Complex Transformations Needed: Spark supports multiple programming languages including Java, Scala, Python, and R. These are well-suited for handling complex transformations, implementing unit tests, training and applying machine learning models, etc.

-Note: If you can express your jobs in SQL only then it is recommended to use another tool like Presto or Athena or simply work with materialized tables in BigQuery.
-You can also use these tools to handle all the SQL preprocessing and then pass the data to Spark for the more complex transformations.
+Note: If you can express your jobs in SQL only, then it is recommended to use another tool like Presto or Athena.
+Alternatively, you could also use these tools to handle all the SQL preprocessing and then pass the data to Spark for the more complex transformations.

 #### APACHE SPARK COMPONENTS
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/bca3c2f0-ba69-4c40-9fa4-c0bd1d1784ce" width = "500" height="auto">